 Good news lovers: it’s possible to have the wedding you want while still looking after this beautiful planet we call home!
 Planning a more sustainable wedding is as easy as doing a little more research, asking a few extra questions and making a difference with even the smallest changes.
 From your engagement ring to your wedding details, here are five simple ways we can all tread a little lighter down the aisle.

-We love sharing free wedding tips with you and we’re so grateful to our sponsor MiaDonna for making this possible!
+We’re so grateful to our sponsor MiaDonna for making this article possible!
 This conflict-free bridal jewelry line specialises in stunning lab-grown diamond engagement rings, wedding bands and accessories.

 1. The Rings